 For millennia, Indigenous Peoples across Canada have relied on intimate knowledge of seasonal cycles to guide their hunting, fishing, and gathering practices.
 This deep connection to the land has sustained communities, shaped cultures, and ensured the sustainable use of resources.
-However, as climate change alters weather patterns, migration routes, and ecosystem dynamics, many Indigenous communities are facing unprecedented challenges to their traditional ways of life.
+However, as climate change alters weather patterns, migration routes, and ecosystem dynamics, many Indigenous communities face unprecedented challenges to their traditional food systems and ways of life.

 The Changing Face of Seasons